 8 curry leaves

 Cook the toor dal in 2 cups water over a medium heat until mushy.

 Cook the drumsticks in a deep pot with 1 cup water, sambar powder and sea salt, and cook over a medium heat for 8 – 10 minutes.
 Don’t overcook the drumsticks, otherwise they become inedible.

 Add the tamarind and asafoetida and stir gently for a couple of minutes.

 Heat the ghee and add the mustard seeds.
 Allow them to pop, and add the fenugreek seeds.
 When they turn golden brown, pour the tadka into the gravy.
 Then add the cooked dal to the sambar and simmer over a medium heat for 3 – 4 minutes, or until the dish thickens a little.

 Thicken the sambar with a little chickpea flour or rice flour mixed with water.
-Stir into the simmering rasam and stir for a minute or so until it thickens slightly.
+Stir into the simmering sambar and stir for a minute or so until it thickens slightly.

-Rinse the curry leaves so they are wet, crush them lightly in your hands, and stir into the rasam.
+Rinse the curry leaves so they are wet, crush them lightly in your hands, and stir into the sambar.
 Remove it from the heat and serve.